Don’t Let Go is a sci-fi thriller with a side of grief, guardian angels and reincarnation. Here’s how it plays out.

 - Jack phones Ashley as he’s dying in the car park and tells her to call 911 (and Bobby).

 - At the end of the film, Ashley physically calls on Uncle Jack.
 He answers in the nick of time, saving her from being shot.

 These choices play out over multiple timelines, because the first murder somehow opens a wormhole that connects Jack’s present with Ashley’s past.
-The movie explains this as an answered prayer.
-As Jack says:
+The movie explains this as an answered prayer: